Awards Logo

 • The learning developer has produced consistent high quality and effective media or software solutions over a number of years.

-Evidence for the submissions will be based on a portfolio of projects.
-It should be backed up by testimonial and other supporting evidence from users and other stakeholders.
+Evidence for the submissions will normally be based on a portfolio of projects.
+This should be backed up by testimonial and other supporting evidence from users and other stakeholders.

 Learning Technologies Sponsors